chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 # 412 Precondition Failed

-This usually happens when cookbook metadata isn’t updated for a dependency, or a cookbook wasn't uploaded.
+This usually happens when cookbook metadata isn't updated for a dependency, or a cookbook wasn't uploaded.

 A typo on a recipe name in a run list can also cause 412 errors.